The Society of Visually Impaired Lawyers

 The student is advised to begin his/her search for a training contract or pupillage well before the end of his/her university or vocational training course.
 General information about careers in law can be obtained from the Bar Council and Law Society websites.
 In the same way as contemporaries, visually impaired students can obtain advice about career options and information about applications from their institution's careers service, careers/law fairs, tutors and potential employers.
 There are also independent organisations offering assistance to visually impaired students in obtaining training contracts, pupillages and work experience placements, such as Blind in Business (www.blindinbusiness.org.uk), however, such assistance should not be viewed as a substitute for a student's own research and initiative.
 Such assistance does not facilitate an inside track or short cut to the usual application process.

 A visually impaired lawyer is likely to need some form of reasonable adjustments in order to access written material, conduct research and take notes whilst in employment.
 There is a UK government scheme known as the "Access to Work" scheme, which provides the self-employed visually impaired lawyer with financial assistance or an employer with a contribution to the cost of any reasonable adjustments required for the lawyer to conduct their work.
 This may include paying readers and the purchase of specialist equipment/software.
-The RNIB provide information about the "Access to Work" scheme (www.rnib.org.uk/living-with-sight-loss/equality-and-employment/information-for-jobseekers/access-to-work/).
+The RNIB provide information about the "Access to Work" scheme (www.rnib.org.uk/living-with-sight-loss/equality-and-employment/information-for-those-in-work/access-to-work/).

 Mentoring